Duolingo Review — A Good Use of Your Time? 2024

 What Is Duolingo?

 Duolingo is a language learning website and app.
-The site claims that “you can learn a language in five minutes a day.”[2]
-It also claims that the lessons have 25 million monthly users.[3]
+The site used to claim that “you can learn a language in five minutes a day.”[2]
+It currently claims that their program has 74 million monthly users.[3]

-The first claim is clearly a lie, and the second one might be too, for all I know.
+The first claim was clearly a lie, and the second one might be too, for all I know.

-Duolingo has taken boring language textbooks with methods that don’t work very well and turned them into computer games that still don’t help you learn a language very well.
+Duolingo has taken boring language textbooks with methods that don’t work very well in paper books and turned them into computer games that still don’t help you learn a language very well.

 The History of Duolingo and Why It Matters